 - For CMet applicants, Council, at its next meeting, ratifies or amends the Board’s recommendations.
 The Applicant is notified of the outcome by the Secretariat.
 The Board may offer guidance to applicants at this stage on the outcome of the process but following notification of Council’s decision, neither the Board nor its members will enter into any correspondence or communication arising from an unsuccessful application.

 - Applicants may appeal the Accreditation Board’s or Council’s decision, as appropriate, by written submission to the President of the Society within two months of notification of the decision.
-In this event an Appeals Panel consisting of Senior Fellows, past or present Officers of the Society (depending upon the accreditation being challenged) will be convened to review the circumstances and report back to Council, whose decision is then final.
+In this event, an Appeals Panel consisting of Senior Fellows, past or present Officers of the Society (depending upon the accreditation being challenged) will be convened to review the circumstances and report back to Council, whose decision is final.